 Looping is required when we need to process something repetitively until a certain condition is met.
-For example, we can design a programme that adds a series of numbers until the sum exceeds a certain value.
-We can also write a programme that promts the user to enter data repeatedly until he or she enters the word ‘Finish’.
+For example, we can design a program that adds a series of numbers until the sum exceeds a certain value.
+We can also write a program that prompts the user to enter data repeatedly until he or she enters the word ‘Finish’.
 In Visual Basic 2012, there are three types of Loops, they are the For…..Next loop, the Do loop. and the While…..End while loop

 To exit a For…..Next Loop, you can place the Exit For statement within the loop, please refer to example 11.1 d.

 Dim counter as Integer For counter=1 to 10 ListBox1.Items.Add (counter) Next

 * The program will enter number 1 to 10 into the list box.

 Dim counter , sum As Integer For counter=1 to 100 step 10 sum+=counter ListBox1.Items.Add (sum) Next